 We all know that in most long, steady-state races such as a triathlons and time trials, your best strategy is to pace yourself.
 You don’t want to start too hard and end up limping to the finish.
 Nor do you want to start too easy and finish with gas left in the tank.
-Well a power meter allows you to pace yourself almost perfectly.
+A power meter allows you to pace yourself almost perfectly.
 Once an athlete’s optimal power has been determined with a power meter, they can gauge exactly how hard to push during a race.

-For example, if your race is two hours long, and you know you can average approximately 200 watts for two hours (you learned this through training with your power meter), you then ride at or close to 200 watts.
+Say your race is two hours long, and you know you can average approximately 200 watts for two hours (you learned this from training with your power meter), you then ride at or close to 200 watts.
 If you look down and see 225 watts on your head unit, you know to back off.
 Vice versa if you see 175 watts.
 While everyone else pushing too hard into a head wind or guessing how hard to ride down a hill, the athlete with a power meter is just rolling along at the prescribed power.
-In fact, using a power meter in a race situation is such an advantage, many have referred to it as legal cheating.
+In fact, using a power meter in a race situation is such an advantage, it has been referred to as legal cheating.
 Game on!

 7. Race Planning

 A power meter can also serve as a ‘cheat sheet’ in terms of pre-race preparation.
-If you have access to the course before the race, perform a simulation race as part of your training and then have a look at the data.
+If you have access to the course before the race, perform a simulation race as part of your training.
+Then have a look at your power data.
 You’ll have an exact rendering of what you need to do to prepare for the big day.
 Lots of short, punchy climbs?
 Then work on those.
 Lots of time spent right around your FTP?
 Then focus on that.
 With the data in your pre-race power file, you will line up on race day already a leg-up on your competition.